Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Numerical Results

 \section{Numerical Results}

-This section is devoted to test the proposed scheme numerically.
-The numerical experiments are aimed towards demonstrating the following claimed properties of the scheme: \begin{enumerate} \item uniform second order convergence in the asymptotic regime; \item uniform stability of the scheme with respect to the Mach number $\veps$; \item convergence towards asymptotic solution (asymptotic consistency). \end{enumerate}
+This section is devoted to test the proposed scheme, numerically.
+Numerical experiments conducted here are aimed towards demonstrating the following claimed properties of the scheme: \begin{enumerate} \item uniform second order convergence in the asymptotic regime; \item uniform stability of the scheme with respect to the Mach number $\veps$; \item convergence towards asymptotic solution (asymptotic consistency). \end{enumerate} The second-order IMEX-RK scheme represented by Butcher tableaux in Figure~\ref{fig:imexDP} from \cite{DP13} is considered for all the test cases.